arvidn/libtorrent/docs/manual.rst

 If it is, it doesn't do anything.
 If it's not in the current set of trackers, it will insert it in the tier specified in the announce_entry.

+The updated set of trackers will be saved in the resume data, and when a torrent is started with resume data, the trackers from the resume data will replace the original ones.

 add_url_seed() remove_url_seed() url_seeds()
 --------------------------------------------